Like any endeavor worth pursuing in life, it takes careful preparation to become an optometrist.

 Enter a search request and press enter.
 Press Esc or the X to close.

-The summer research fellowship program was designed to offer talented students a chance to participate in faculty-directed research.
+The summer research fellowship program was designed to offer talented students who have completed their first year an opportunity to participate in faculty-directed research.
 Each selected student will be paired with a clinical research optometrist who will guide the fellow’s research experience.

 The program provides opportunities for: